tdreyno/awardwinningfjords/source/2009/10/22/middleman.html.markdown

     disable :minify_javascript
     disable :cache_buster

-More documentation on these features and what they enable can be found [on the project website][mm-config].
+More documentation on these features and what they enable can be found [on the project website].

 Development Process
 -------------------